 The Maori name for Cape Reinga is Te Rerenga Wairua, which is reflective of the Maori belief that Cape Reinga is where the spirits of the dead enter the underworld.

 Remember, the closest town to Cape Reinga is over 100km south, at Kaitaia, so make sure you pack some lunch and anything else you’ll need for the day.

-Holiday Parks and Camping grounds Northland (Far North): There are no caravan and holiday parks on the Cape, however the Narrabrai Motel and Caravan park, and Norfolk Motel and Campervan Park are both located in Awanui and are the closest to Cape Reinga.
+Holiday Parks and Camping grounds Northland (Far North): There are no caravan and holiday parks on the Cape.
+However, the Narrabrai Motel, Caravan park, Norfolk Motel, and Campervan Park are located in Awanui and are the closest to Cape Reinga.

-Department of conservation campsite Northland (Far North): We stayed at the Tapotupotu Campsite which is located alongside a beautiful estuary beside a secluded beach not far from Cape Reinga.
+Department of Conservation campsite Northland (Far North): We stayed at the Tapotupotu Campsite, located alongside a beautiful estuary beside a secluded beach not far from Cape Reinga.